Onyedikachi-E/customer_segmentation_deployment/README.md

-See the link to the page.
+See the link to the segmentation model UI page.

 https://prediction-model-rpg1.onrender.com/